-- The value of planned projects (those under consideration or possible) increased by $24.2 billion.
-Planned work has also increased in the past year, up 8.5% from June 2017.
+- The value of planned projects (those under consideration or possible) decreased by $9.0 billion over the quarter.
+Despite this, planned work has grown by 5.4% over the past year.

 Deloitte Access Economics’ Investment Monitor is primarily a source of information for businesses and others about major engineering and commercial construction projects and their promoters.
 It is also a barometer of structural change in the Australian economy, and of the investment climate – now and in the future.